pacifiquerubasha/100DaysJavascript/DAY56/AyncMedium.md

 | Console       | Call Stack             | Web API          | Callback Queue  | Event loop

-In 5 simple steps, this is how the event loop works in Javascript.
-Of course if the code that we are running had multiple callbacks or async blocks of code, further judgement will have to be considered to decide who gets out of the Web API first.
-Apart from callbacks like setTimeout or a not-so-evident async operation like changing the src of an image, most of the time, asynchronous activities are data fetching algorithms.
-And in modern Javascript, we use promises to do exactly that.
-Promises are special in Javascript because they are called _microtasks_, as opposed to all other operations like `setTimeout` which are normal tasks.
+This is how the event loop in Javascript works in 5 easy steps.
+Of course, if the code we're running contains multiple callbacks or async blocks of code, we'll have to use our best judgment to determine who gets out of the Web API first.
+Aside from callbacks like `setTimeout` or a less obvious async operation like changing an image's src, most asynchronous activities are data fetching algorithms.
+And promises are used to accomplish this in modern Javascript.
+Promises are unique in Javascript because they are referred to as _microtasks_, as opposed to all other operations, such as 'setTimeout,' which are considered normal tasks.
 Difference?
-They have their special room called the Microtask queue.
-The interesting thing about the microtask queue is that code inside it is given priority when the callstack is empty.
-Before running any other task when the stack is empty, the runtime looks inside the microtask queue, and if there is some promise chilling in there, they will be called to the call stack immediately.
+They have a special room known as the Microtask queue instead of going to the callback queue.
+The microtask queue is interesting in that code inside it is given priority when the call stack is empty.
+When the stack is empty, the runtime looks inside the microtask queue for any promises, and if there are any, they are immediately called to the call stack.

-Asynchronous Javascript has been a game-changer in the way applications are built to give an enjoyable experience to the user by, for example letting them know what is happening when they click on, say, a "Submit button".
-And the way that the process behind it works is quite interesting to understand to be able to decide on activities that need to be given priority over others.
-What about the newly introduced multithreading with Microtasks in Javascript?
-We shall explore them next time.
+By letting users know what's going on when they click a "Submit" button, for example, asynchronous Javascript has revolutionized the way applications are built to provide an enjoyable user experience.
+To be able to choose which activities should take precedence over others, it is helpful to comprehend the process's workings, which are quite interesting.
+What about Javascript's newly implemented multithreading with Microtasks?
+Next time, we'll look into them.